kubestash/docs/docs/guides/kubedump/application/index.md

 gcs-repository-application-manifckup-frequent-backup-1708677300   gcs-repository   frequent-backup   2024-02-23T08:35:00Z   Delete            Succeeded   43s
 ```

-Now, If we navigate to `kubestash-qa/demo/deployment-manifests/repository/v1/frequent-backup/manifest` directory of our GCS bucket, we are going to see that the snapshot has been stored there.
+Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `demo/deployment-manifests/repository/v1/frequent-backup/manifest` directory.
+KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `kubestash-qa/demo/deployment-manifests/repository/snapshots` directory.

 <figure align="center">
   <img alt="Backup YAMLs data of an Application in GCS storage" src="/docs/guides/kubedump/application/images/application_manifest_backup.png">
   <figcaption align="center">Fig: Backup YAMLs data of an Application in GCS backend</figcaption>
 </figure>

-> KubeStash keeps all backup data encrypted.
-So, snapshot files in the bucket will not contain any meaningful data until they are decrypted.
+> Note: KubeStash keeps all the dumped data encrypted in the backup directory meaning the dumped files won't contain any readable data until decryption.

 ## Restore